Doug E. Fresh: Personal life

 In 2008 Fresh dealt with foreclosure with $3.5 million in unpaid mortgages on 3 homes, several thousands in credit card debt, and a tax lien issued from the IRS.

 Fresh has a foundation called Hip Hop Public Health and has been the spokesperson for the Hip Hop Public Health Education Center at Harlem Hospital Center.

 Fresh has six sons and manages Square Off, the hip-hop group of his sons Dayquan "Slim" Davis and Solomon "Trips" Davis.
 Square Off released their debut CD entitled Money, Moet & Memories in June 2011.
 The digital-only release was orchestrated completely by the brothers with little assistance from their father.
 "When he is involved in something, that's us coming to him...mainly everything we do is our concepts, our own direction," Slim said to the New York Daily News.

-In 2019 he filed a $1 million lawsuit with a property developer over a delayed construction project impacting his quality of life as a neighbour.